twit96/PharaohsPhury_Phaser3/sources.md

 ## Game Trailer
 Location: '../assets/trailer/'
 The files for our game trailer are stashed in our assets.
-Gameplay clips were provided by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) and [(Amber) Xuxian Chen ](https://www.linkedin.com/in/xuxian-chen-81b648b5/), and the trailer was put together by [Tyler Wittig ](https://www.linkedin.com/in/tylerwittig/) using [Windows Photo and Movie Editor ](https://www.microsoft.com/en-us/windows/photo-movie-editor).
+Gameplay clips were provided by [Grey Huffines ](https://www.linkedin.com/in/grey-huffines-45364a137/) and [(Amber) Xuxian Chen ](https://www.linkedin.com/in/xuxian-chen-81b648b5/), and the trailer was put together by [Tyler Wittig ](https://www.linkedin.com/in/tylerwittig/) using [Windows Photo and Movie Editor](https://www.microsoft.com/en-us/windows/photo-movie-editor).